Rocket Lab: US giant straps on for ride

 Morgan Stanley also praises Rocket Lab's ongoing efforts to become a full-service space transportation company, through its series of acquisitions and in-house developments to build its space services division, centred on its Photon spacecraft.

-Later this year will ferry a Nasa satellite into lunar orbit in a historic first Moon launch from NZ.
+Later this year will ferry a Nasa satellite into lunar orbit in a historic first Moon launch from NZ (for a Kiwi can-do cut-price of $14m).
 In 2024, two Photons, commissioned by Nasa, will go into orbit around Mars.

 Rocket Lab reported a net loss of US$88.0m for its September quarter, versus its year-ago net quarterly loss of US$13.0m as operating costs and R&D expenses surged while its Covid-hit revenue fell to $5.0m for the quarter from the year-ago US$11.0m.